bashup/doco/README.md

 Your project document can include as many `shell`, `yaml`, and `jq` blocks as you like.  `yaml` and `jq` blocks are processed in order, with the `yaml` being treated as if it were a jq filter assigning the contents of the block.
 The project document is processed using [jqmd](https://github.com/bashup/jqmd), so all of the languages and metaprogramming tricks of both jqmd and [mdsh](https://github.com/bashup/mdsh) are supported.
 (You can define jq functions in `jq defs` blocks, for example, or generate code using `mdsh` blocks.)

 Of course, you won't want to put sensitive data directly in your project document.
 So, just like with docker-compose, you can use an `.env` file.
-The only difference is that when you use doco instead of docker-compose, your `.env` file can use full shell syntax, not just the restricted `key=unquoted-value` used by docker-compose.

 You're also not limited to just the contents of your main project document to do configuration.
-The shell code embedded in your project document can use [export-source](doco.md#export-source-filename) to process additional `.env` files, or [run-markdown](https://github.com/bashup/mdsh#available-functions) to source other markdown documents with the same syntax.
+The shell code embedded in your project document can use [export-env](doco.md#export-env-filename) to process additional docker-compose format `.env` files, or [include](include-markdownfile-cachefile) to source other markdown documents with the same syntax.
 This can be useful for projects that want to be extensible, where a user can define local extension documents alongside a main project document that's kept in revision control.

+### Caching

+`doco` uses various caches to speed up its operation, and must therefore have write access to your project's root directory.
+Currently, the cache files are `.doco-cache.json` (which contains your project's generated configuration in JSON format) and `.doco-cache.sh` (which contains the compiled version of your `*.doco.md` file, if applicable).

+If you're using `include` to load other markdown files, you can cache their compiled contents by passing a second argument to `include`, naming the file to save the compiled version in.
+Generally speaking, this should be a path beginning with `./`, which will be interpreted relative to the project root.
+Like the `.doco-cache.sh` file, these files will only be regenerated if the source file's timestamp changes.